Everest Medicines and Gilead Sciences Jointly Announce Phase 2b Study of Sacituzumab Govitecan Conducted in China of Patients With Metastatic Triple-negative Breast Cancer Meets Primary Overall Response Rate Endpoint

 Nov 10, 2021, 19:05 ET

 SHANGHAI, Nov.
-10, 2021 /PRNewswire/ -- Everest Medicines and Gilead Sciences, Inc. (Nasdaq: GILD) jointly announces today that Everest Medicines' (HKEX 1952.HK) Phase 2b EVER-132-001 study of sacituzumab govitecan (marketed as Trodelvy® in the United States) met its primary endpoint of overall response rate (ORR) in metastatic triple-negative breast cancer (TNBC).
+10, 2021 /PRNewswire/ -- Everest Medicines and Gilead Sciences, Inc. (Nasdaq: GILD) jointly announces today that Everest Medicines sponsored (HKEX 1952.HK) Phase 2b EVER-132-001 study of sacituzumab govitecan (marketed as Trodelvy® in the United States) met its primary endpoint of overall response rate (ORR) in metastatic triple-negative breast cancer (TNBC).

 EVER-132-001 is a single-arm, multi-center Phase 2b registrational study evaluating sacituzumab govitecan in 80 patients enrolled in China for the treatment of adults with unresectable locally advanced or metastatic TNBC who have received two or more prior systemic therapies, at least one for metastatic disease.
 The results demonstrated an ORR of 38.8% (CI: 95%) as evaluated by an Independent Review Committee.
 The safety profile of sacituzumab govitecan was similar to that reported in prior studies, and no new safety signals were identified.